Why the arts?

-The importance of community in the classroom
+The Importance of the Arts

 When giving my students feedback, or in any conversational setting, I want to talk with them.
-I want to share what I am witnessing, but also value their approaches, their temperaments, and their opinions.
+I want to share what I am witnessing, but also value their approaches, temperaments, and opinions.
 I do not want to dictate as we are always learning new ways in which to see the world.
 I want to affirm, not devalue.
 I want to challenge, not diminish.
 I want to discuss, not debate.
 I want to offer, not overbear.
 I remind my students that we are always arriving, as the journey will never be finished.
 We can celebrate our accomplishments and personal gains while also continuing to strive forward.
 Dance allows for this constant learning as our bodies and our minds are constantly changing.
 I am able to come into solidarity with my students by understanding more than just the dancing body.
 The link within the mind, body, and spirit is a vital aspect to becoming a fully embodied and aware citizen of the world.